JohnlNguyen/go-sdk/r2/README.md

 r2
 ==

-R2 is an expressive and minimal library wrapping http clients that handles some common options (like timeouts, transports etc.) in a more unified fashion.
+This is meant to be an experiment for an options based api for sending request.
+It is not stable and should only be used on an experimental basis.

 ## Philosophy

-Departing from "Fluent APIs", `go-sdk/r2` uses an "Options" based api for configuring and making http client requests.
+Departing from "Fluent APIs", `go-sdk/r2` investigates what an "Options" based api for making http requests would look like.

-Funadmentally, it means taking code that looked like:
+Funadmentally, it means taking code that looks like:

 ```golang
 res, err := request.New().